15th - 18th Century

 A barn was constructed on site some time before the 1846 enclosure map.
 It is difficult to conclude the exact date as this type of stone agricultural construction was common from 15th to 18th century.
 However, it is likely to have been a 15th/16th-century Tithe barn, due to the vent slits and proximity to St John the Baptist Church (GI listed) located on the opposite side of Church Street.
 Tithes were originally a tax that required one-tenth of all agricultural produce to be paid annually to support the local church and clergy.
 After the Reformation and the establishment of the Church of England (1534) much land passed from the Church to lay owners who inherited entitlement to receive tithes, along with the land.

-Shortly after the construction of the neighbouring Red House (1731), the Vicarage was remodeled with a new brick front (east) elevation, and a newbrick outer skin to the side (south) elevation.
-The Red House would have been the first brick building in the town.
-This along with the rigid symmetry and simple classical details would have been at the height of Georgian fashion.
-The interior is also majorly reordered to reflect the new symmetrical frontage.
+Shortly after the construction of the neighbouring Red House (1731), the vicarage was remodelled with a new brick front (east) elevation and a new brick outer skin to the side (south) elevation.
+The Red House would have been the first brick building in the town; this, along with the rigid symmetry and simple classical details, would have been at the height of Georgian fashion.
+The interior was also extensively reordered to reflect the new symmetrical frontage.
 Two-storey bay windows were added later to the front (east) elevation.

 1809